-Our Combined Studies Programme provides a flexible, skills focused alternative for students to the traditional A-Level or Btec route.
+Our Preparation Pathway for University (formally known as Combined Studies Programme) course provides a flexible, skills focused alternative for students to the traditional A-Level or BTEC route.
 It leads directly into a university degree or a degree with foundation year at selected universities.

 The programme is modular and examinations are taken in December, March and June with one re-sit opportunity in the June series.
 This allows students to build up their score and have a good idea of the level they are achieving as the course progresses.